Smashthehedgehog/tradebot/README.md

 shifts.
 When short-term momentum is stronger than long-term momentum, this expert votes **Buy**.
 When it weakens, it votes **Sell**.

+### Signal 4 — Relative Strength Index (RSI)
+> *"Is this stock's recent momentum so extreme that a reversal is likely?"*

+RSI measures the ratio of average gains to average losses over the past 14 hours.
+Values near 0 mean the stock has been falling relentlessly (oversold — this expert votes **Buy**).
+Values near 100 mean it has been rising relentlessly (overbought — votes **Sell**).
+RSI catches short-term exhaustion faster than MACD and complements the Bollinger %B signal by providing both price-envelope and momentum perspectives simultaneously.

 ---

 ## Self-Improvement — How the Bot Tunes Itself

-Each of the three signals has a **weight** — essentially how much influence that expert's opinion carries in the final decision.
-Weights start equal (one-third each), but the bot adjusts them automatically every hour based on recent
+Each of the four signals has a **weight** — essentially how much influence that expert's opinion carries in the final decision.
+Weights start equal (one-quarter each), but the bot adjusts them automatically every hour based on recent
 performance: